VoonaSindhura/TicTacToe/readme.md

 ### Code Structure

-- `Program. cs`: The application and contains the main game logic.
+- `Program. cs`: The application contains the main game logic.
 It organizes the flow of the game, including initializing the game board, managing player turns, receiving user input, updating the board, and checking for a winner.
 - `InitializeBoard`: The InitializeBoard method is responsible for setting up the game board at the beginning of each game.
 - `PlayGame`: This method manages the game loop, where players take turns placing their symbols on the board until the game is over.
 - `GetCoordinates`: This method is responsible for reading user input to determine the cell where the current player wants to place their symbol.
 It prompts the user to input row and column numbers separated by a space, validates the input to ensure it corresponds to a valid cell on the board, and returns the coordinates of the selected cell.
 - `CheckForWinner`: This method checks if a player has won the game.

-Notes
-This program is developed using .NET Framework 8.
-It is a console application, meaning it operates via command-line input and output.

 ## Running the Program: